Samurais/lumen/persistence/README.md

 1. `yagoWikipediaInfo.tsv` (2.3 GiB): just `linksTo` stuff, not useful
 2. `yagoSources.tsv` (6.9 Gib): relates factIds to Wikipedia URIs
 3. `yagoTransitiveType.tsv` (2.5 GiB): just the same as `yagoTypes.csv` inferred using `yagoTaxonomy.tsv`

+## conf/neo4j-wrapper.conf

+You **will** need to configure max memory to 1024, otherwise you'll get `OutOfMemoryError` with at least step 4 DB.